-One of his most penetrating messages on the Resurrection he gave in Germany, 1987 when he visited the Ruhr area to heal the deep wound of unemployment and loss of a way of life there.
+Pope John Paul II shared a penetrating insight on the Resurrection in Germany, 1987 when he visited the Ruhr area to heal the deep wound of unemployment and loss of a way of life there.

 The Ruhr Valley, the most densely populated and industrialized region of Germany with its coal mines and steel mills covering the landscape, powered Germany’s economic recovery after World War II.
 Once the dominant coal mining and steel manufacturing center in Europe the Ruhr faced a steady and painful decline of coal mining beginning in the 1950s, reaching top gear by the seventies and ’80s, and finally ending completely with the last and largest coal mine of Europe shutting down in 2018.

 Aiming to steer the coal miners away from discouragement and resignation, the Pope directed their thoughts to the miraculous catch of fish on the shores of Lake Tiberias.